Systembolaget: History

 Originally, Systembolaget customers were required to ask shop attendants or use desk service to retrieve desired products.
 This policy was based on the hypothesis that personal, face-to-face interaction would discourage patrons from buying in conspicuous quantities.
 Customers would not be permitted to serve themselves until 1991.
 This self service policy was gradually and subsequently expanded into all Systembolaget stores between 1991 and 2014.
 The last Systembolaget store to convert to self service was the branch at Högdalen in southern Stockholm, which was converted in October 2014.
 Still, several shops have their hard alcohol at the checkout where customers need to ask for it.

-In September 1996, Systembolaget began sales of bag-in-box cask wine after the European Court of Justice ruled in favour of the Swedish brewery Spendrups after it complained that Systembolaget's earlier refusal to sell boxed wine violated the EU's free trade agreement with Sweden.
+In September 1996, Systembolaget began sales of bag-in-box cask wine after the European Court of Justice ruled in favour of the Swedish brewery Spendrups who complained that Systembolaget's earlier refusal to sell boxed wine violated the EU's free trade agreement with Sweden.
 By the mid-2000s boxed wine accounted for over half the volume of wine sold at Systembolaget.

-In 2003, an almost free quota (for personal use) was allowed when traveling into Sweden from another EU country, resulting in lower sales for Systembolaget, especially in Scania, which borders Denmark by sea.
+In 2003, an almost free quota (for personal use) was allowed when traveling into Sweden from another EU country, resulting in lower sales for Systembolaget, especially in Scania, which borders Denmark by sea with a bridge.
 Increase in Danish prices has resulted in people driving to Germany instead for purchase.
 Some cars have been stopped by Swedish police for overweight but not for alcohol import, since four people are collectively allowed to have a total of 800 liters of beer and wine, which is above the allowed load of many standard cars.

-In June 2007, a panel of EU judges commented that restrictions on the private import of alcohol by postal package were unjustified; as a result, Sweden allowed this some time after.
+In June 2007, the European Court of Justice ruled that restrictions on the private import of alcohol by postal package were unjustified; as a result, Sweden allowed this some time after.

 Swedish municipalities retain the right to ban the establishment of Systembolaget shops within their jurisdiction.
-This has become more rare over time, because of a more liberal political attitude and because of the belief that other shops lose customers when people drive to other municipalities for shopping.
+This has become much rarer over time, because of a more liberal political attitude and the belief that other shops lose customers when people drive to other municipalities for shopping.

 Corruption controversy

-The corruption scandal first gained widespread media attention in the autumn of 2003, with Systembolaget issuing its first press release regarding the preliminary investigations on 7 November 2003.
+A massive corruption scandal (Systembolagshärvan) first gained widespread media attention in the autumn of 2003, with Systembolaget issuing its first press release regarding the preliminary investigations on 7 November 2003.
 On 11 February 2005, 77 managers of Systembolaget stores were charged with receiving bribes from suppliers, and one of the largest trials in modern Swedish history followed.
 18 managers were found guilty on 19 December, and then on 23 February another 15 managers were found guilty.

 In January 2009 allegations were aimed against Fondberg & Co, the second largest supplier of wine to Systembolaget with a market share of 8.5%, concerning large payments made to the Gibraltar firm Bodegas, and are under investigation by the Swedish Tax Agency.